frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 {% hint style="info" %}
 From [version 1.10](https://github.com/frontity/frontity/blob/dev/packages/wp-source/CHANGELOG.md#1100) of the `@frontity/wp-source` package, the property `state.source.api` _should never be set manually by the end-users_ \(it will be computed from properties like `state.source.url` or `state.wpSource.isWpCom`\).

-Check the guide [Setting the URL of the WordPress data source](https://docs.frontity.org/guides/setting-url-wordpress-source-data) to understand the computed values of `state.source.api` for every WordPress scenario
+Check the guide [Setting the URL of the WordPress data source](https://docs.frontity.org/guides/setting-url-wordpress-source-data) to understand the computed values of `state.source.api` for every WordPress scenario.
 {% endhint %}

 #### `state.wpSource.isWpCom`

-Boolean value to indicate if the WordPress installation used as the source of data is a Personal or Premium WordPress.com plan
+Boolean value to indicate if the WordPress installation used as the source of data is a Personal or Premium WordPress.com plan.

-This value will be `false` by default and will be automatically computed to `true` if needed in most of the cases
+This value will be `false` by default and will be automatically computed to `true` if needed in most of the cases.

-This property only needs to be set manually to `true` if you're using a Personal or Premium WordPress.com plan
+This property only needs to be set manually to `true` if you're using a Personal or Premium WordPress.com plan.

 {% hint style="info" %}
-Check the guide [Setting the URL of the WordPress data source](https://docs.frontity.org/guides/setting-url-wordpress-source-data) to understand the value of this property depending on the WordPress scenario
+Check the guide [Setting the URL of the WordPress data source](https://docs.frontity.org/guides/setting-url-wordpress-source-data) to understand the value of this property depending on the WordPress scenario.
 {% endhint %}

 Example: